ayushbisaria/ccaip-headless-sdk-demo/README.md

-# CCAAS Headless SDK Chat Demo
+# CCAI-Platform Headless SDK Chat Demo

-This repository contains a demonstration of a chat application built using a CCAAS (Contact Center as a Service) Headless SDK.
+This repository contains a demonstration of a chat application built using a ccai-platform Headless SDK.
 It showcases a basic client-server architecture where the Node.js backend handles secure authentication and configuration delivery, while the pure JavaScript frontend provides the chat user interface.

 ## 🚀 Features

 * **Client-Server Architecture:** Separated frontend and backend for clear responsibilities.
-* **Secure Authentication:** Backend (`server.js`) generates signed JSON Web Tokens (JWTs) for client authentication with the CCAAS SDK.
+* **Secure Authentication:** Backend (`server.js`) generates signed JSON Web Tokens (JWTs) for client authentication with the headless SDK.
-* **Dynamic Configuration:** Backend provides necessary ccaas SDK configuration variables to the client, loaded securely from environment variables.
+* **Dynamic Configuration:** Backend provides necessary SDK configuration variables to the client, loaded securely from environment variables.
-* **Chat Interface:** A simple web-based chat interface (`main.js`, `index.html`, `style.css`) for interacting with the CCAAS platform.
+* **Chat Interface:** A simple web-based chat interface (`main.js`, `index.html`, `style.css`) for interacting with the ccai platform.
 * **Message Handling:** Displays text messages, file messages, inline buttons, and rich content cards received from the SDK.
 * **File Attachment:** Supports sending image and video attachments.
 * **Environment Variable Management:** Utilizes `server/config/.env` files for managing sensitive and environment-specific configurations.